catte-cloud/BaldiPlusTwitch/README.md

 Use the OATH generator in the config file to generate an auth code and put it in the right place.

-Once that is done boot up the game again, select Chaos, Chaos(5s) or Chaos(15s) as Vanilla and Speedy don't work right now.
+Once that is done boot up the game again, select Chaos, Chaos(5s) or Chaos(15s).

 # doo doo feces